 A beginner’s guide to pinyin pronunciations

-Having said that, below is a guide for how to pronounce pinyin letters and combinations.
+Below is a guide for how pinyin is pronounced.
 When it is possible, a similar sound from English is used to roughly illustrate the pronunciations.
-As pinyin is usually introduced according its three parts: initials, finals, and tones, this guide follows the same pattern.

 Something you need to remember